consensys-vertical-apps/mmi-defi-adapters/README.md

 ### Write Actions for adapters

-Product adapters can implement the `getTransactionParams` method to return an object that can be used to form a transaction (usually `to` and `data`).
+Product adapters should implement the `getTransactionParams` method to return an object that can be used to form a transaction (usually `to` and `data`).

 #### Determine the actions supported by the product adapter
 First of all, it is necessary to determine what actions that product adapter supports.
 There's a list of available actions which can be extended when the needs arise (entries need to be added to [this constant declaration](src/types/writeActions.ts).
 The current supported actions are: